vnigolian/NIFFF-Planner/README.md

                     handling, the discarded-movies report
 ```

-## Translations

-UI text lives in `site/lang/<code>.json` — one flat `key: "string"` map
-per language, with `{placeholder}` substitution for dynamic values (e.g.
-`"Loaded {count} movies."`).
-Movie data itself (titles, categories,
-country codes) is never translated — only the site's own UI chrome.

-**Editing an existing language**: open the `.json` file and edit the
-strings directly — it's plain text, no code involved.
-Keep the
-`{placeholder}` tokens exactly as they appear (same name, same curly
-braces) since those get replaced with real values at runtime; everything
-else is free text.

-**Adding a new language**: a static site with no build step can't
-discover files on its own, so this needs two small steps, not just
-dropping in a file:
-1. Copy `site/lang/en.json` to `site/lang/<code>.json` and translate its
-   values (keep every key name exactly as-is).
-2. Add a matching `<option value="<code>">Label</option>` to the
-   `#language-select` dropdown in `site/index.html`.

-**Known limitation**: the small `aria-label` on each movie row's
-priority input (screen-reader-only, not visible text) is set once when
-the row is first rendered and won't retroactively update if you switch
-languages mid-session — everything else on the page does update live.

-`site/`, `data/`, and `py/` are siblings under the repo root — `site/` is
-NOT self-contained; its `index.html` reaches `data/movies.csv` and
-`py/*.py` via `../` relative paths, which only resolve correctly when
-GitHub Pages serves the **repo root**, not the `site/` folder itself (see
-Deploying below).

 ## Running it locally

 Browsers won't run Pyodide (or fetch local files) from a plain `file://`